 - The succeeding bailiff was Florence, played by Florence Halop; but Halop passed away after one season and thus her character shared the same fate.
 Not surprising considering the ages of both actresses.
 In fact, there were whispers and jokes that both actresses had fallen prey to some sort of "Night Court curse" and this is said to be one of the reasons that series creator and executive producer Reinhold Weege decided not to bring in a third elderly actress and instead replaced Halop with Marsha Warfield, who was only 32 when she began playing Roz Russell.
 The producers knew Florence Halop would not be around for Season 4; the ep "Flo's Retirement" was their way of prepping viewers for this.

 - In a soap opera this is one of the only occasions when you know a character is NOT coming back from the dead (regardless of whether they ever found the body), although this is usually reserved for elderly actors who have played the role for so long that it would be impossible, if not outright disrespectful, to re-cast the part.

 - A very touching example occurred on One Life to Live.
 NYPD officer John W. Perry had frequently appeared on the show as an extra before he was killed in the September 11th attacks.
-A year later, Commissioner Bo Buchanan was seen looking at John's picture and sadly musing, "I can't believe it's been a year" (it's not hard to believe that Robert Woods, who played Bo, didn't have to do much acting to convey his grief).
+A year later, Commissioner Bo Buchanan was seen looking at John's picture and sadly musing, "I can't believe it's been a year" (in a scene that evidently did not require much acting on the part of Bo's actor, Robert Woods).
 The in-universe story was that Perry had been visiting New York on that day (the show is set in Pennsylvania), but had died as he had in Real Life—rushing down to the Trade Center to help, but killed when the South Tower collapsed.
 It was very well-handled, especially for an entertainment genre that had struggled over how or if to acknowledge the tragedy onscreen.